wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ### Register in the Bot Framework

-If you haven't done so already, you must first register a bot with the Microsoft Bot Framework.
+If you haven’t done so already, you must first register a bot with the Microsoft Bot Framework.
 Visit [this link](https://msdn.microsoft.com/en-us/microsoft-teams/botscreate) for instructions.
 The Microsoft app ID and callback endpoints for your bot, as defined there, will be used in your compose extension to receive and respond to user requests.
 Remember to enable the Microsoft Teams channel for your bot.

-Record your bot's app ID—you will need to supply this value in your app manifest.
+Record your bot’s app ID—you will need to supply this value in your app manifest.

 ### Update your app manifest

-As with bots and tabs, you update the [manifest](schema.md) of your app to include the compose extension properties.
+As with bots and tabs, you update the [manifest](schema#composeextensions) of your app to include the compose extension properties.
 These properties govern how your compose extension appears and behaves in the Microsoft Teams client.
 Compose extensions are supported beginning with v1.0 of the manifest.

 #### Declare your compose extension

-To add a compose extension, simply include a new top-level JSON structure in your manifest with the `composeExtensions` property.
+To add a compose extension, include a new top-level JSON structure in your manifest with the `composeExtensions` property.
 Currently, you are limited to creating a single compose extension for your app.

 The extension definition is an object that has the following structure: